Frequently Asked Questions

 The revised draft of the 2040 Comprehensive Plan was released in Fall 2018 for consideration by the Planning Commission and City Council.

 The Planning Commission held a public hearing on October 29, and forwarded the plan to the City Council for their consideration.
 The City Council held a public hearing on November 14, and adopted a resolution directing staff to submit the plan to the Metropolitan Council for their review on December 7, 2018.

 How much community engagement has there been?

-The draft plan reflects the result of two years of engagement with the people of Minneapolis, including approximately 100 meetings and conversations with thousands of residents, business owners and others.
+The final draft of the plan is the product of a thoughtful effort spanning more than two years to meet with the people across the city.
+It integrates more than 18,000 public comments collected during the community engagement process.
 Engagement activities have included community workshops, community dialogues, street festivals, artist-designed engagement and online engagement.
-You can learn about the engagement process at the Minneapolis 2040 website.
+This feedback made this plan stronger and more reflective of our community’s values.
+You can learn about the engagement process at the planning process section of the website.